francisbonneau/lscv-doc/Rapport.md

 Voici la description de la visualisation par Han Xiao  :

 > vistrace visualizes the output produced by strace -ttt cmd as a circular graph.
 > Each system call has a unique color (there are in total 380 UNIX system calls);
-> system calls were plotted in clockwise (i.e. starts and ends at the 12 clock position);
+> System calls were plotted in clockwise (i.e. starts and ends at the 12 clock position);
-> a line is plotted between two functions if the return value of the first function was used as an argument of the second function;
+> A line is plotted between two functions if the return value of the first function was used as an argument of the second function;
-> functions that returned -1 (error) were omitted;
+> Functions that returned -1 (error) were omitted;
-> maximum 2000 system calls were plotted.
+> Maximum 2000 system calls were plotted.
 -- Han Xiao^[Ref 08]

 ### 2.7 Description de l'approche de collecte de données choisie